RPellowski/shredder/README.md

 here](https://en.wikipedia.org/wiki/DARPA_Shredder_Challenge_2011)) to
 reassemble shredded documents from a series of 5 scanned puzzles, each with increasing complexity.
-The challenge ran for 38 days, with the winner completing it 3 days early to claim the $50,000 prize.
+The challenge ran for 38 days, with the winner completing it in 33 days to claim the $50,000 prize two days later.

 This documents an effort to take part in the reconstruction challenge assuming the same time constraints of the original competition.
 The plan of the project